toksikk/jLSLauncher/README.md

 `jLSLauncher.jar` does not need an installation and can be executed as is.
 You can move or copy this tool to any other location you like.
-The configuration is stored in a file named `config.dat` which, if present, has to be moved to the same location.
+The configuration is stored in a file named `config.json` which, if present, has to be moved to the same location.

 ### Usage of jLSLauncher